30 Most Controversial Olympians of All Time

 This collection of Olympic athletes rankled the system in one way or another.
 Some have challenged authority.
 Some have been arrested.
 Some have tried to cheat the system through drug use.
 Some have even committed felonies.

-These are the 30 most controversial Olympians.
+These are the most hated Olympians of all time.

-30. Jim Thorpe
+27. Jim Thorpe

 Event: Track and Field